mvbasov/OMN/app/src/main/assets/md/default/Help_legacy.md

 Differnt File Managers <button onclick="Android.folderButtonCallback(PFN)"> &#x1f4c2; </button> require different arguments to call.

+The exsmple.
 For X-plore or ES file managers this options need to be set to enable.
 For OI File Manager to disable.

 #### "Enable code highlight"